 The best video editing programs for Windows make it easy to export your film as popular file formats such as MP4, MOV, AVI and WMV.
 Normally, the software has presets for each format.
 Some programs we reviewed allow you to export into less common formats.
-While this is useful in some cases, for the most part, the most popular formats will meet your needs.
+While this is useful in some cases, the most popular formats will usually meet your needs.

-In addition, all the video creation software we tested can, in some capacity, optimize your videos to share on sites like YouTube and Facebook.
+In addition, all the video creation software we tested can optimize your videos to share on sites like YouTube and Facebook.
 However, the best applications let you upload your finished videos to social media directly from their export menus.